 Each Individualized Education Plan (IEP) or unique circumstance will be reviewed in advance of the school year to meet the needs of students and ensure employees are protected.

 How will teachers be protected?

-In addition to daily practices (cleaning, controlled movement, social distancing, etc.), the district is providing appropriate Personal Protective Equipment (PPE) for all employees.
-The district is also installing hospital-grade HVAC filters and schools buildings will increase air circulation.
+In addition to daily practices (cleaning, controlled movement, social distancing, etc.), the district is providing masks for employees upon request.
+School buildings have hospital-grade HVAC filters and increased air circulation timelines.
 Parents also play a very important role in keeping teachers and staff safe by not sending kids to school if they are sick.

 What will buses be like?

-All students and drivers will be required to wear face coverings on the bus.
-Social distancing will not be possible on most routes, which is why face coverings are crucial.
+Face coverings are strongly recommended on school buses.
 Sanitizer dispensers will be on every bus, and buses will be sanitized between every run of students.
 Assigned seating will be used to assist in the event contract tracing needs to be conducted.